sedzinfo/8-puzzle-problem-python/README.md

 # 8-Puzzle Solver GUI (Python)

-You can also try the graphical user interface
+You can also try the graphic user interface

 ```bash
 python3 8_puzzle_solver_gui.py